rushter/heamy/docs/usage.rst

 Usage
 =====

-To use heamy in a project:
+Using heamy in a project:

 .. code:: python